ClearcodeHQ/mirakuru/docs/source/basic.rst

 What happens during start here, is that the executor constantly checks output produced by started process, and looks for the banner part occurring within the output.
-Once the output is identified, like in example `processed!` is found in output.
+Once the output is identified, as in example `processed!` is found in output.
-It's considered as started, and executor releases your script from wait to work.
+It is considered as started, and executor releases your script from wait to work.

 TCPExecutor
 -----------

 :class:`mirakuru.tcp.TCPExecutor` is the executor that should be used to start processes that are using TCP connection.
-This executor tries to connect with process on given host:port to see if it started accepting connections.
-Once it does, it reports the process as started and code returns to normal execution.
+This executor tries to connect with the process on given host:port to see if it started accepting connections.
+Once it does, it reports the process as started and a code returns to normal execution.

 .. code-block:: python